valiakon/MultimodalAnalysis_SpeakerDiarization/README.md

 #### Step 6

 In order to evaluate the above clustering we calculate the centroids of each clusters extracted in step 5.
-The next step is to perform a new k-means clustering on the aforementioned centroids.
+The next step is to perform a new k-means clustering on the aforementioned centroids in order to find the distance between them.
 We, conclusively, want to see each step 5'th cluster containig the seconds that a specific person is talking to end up in the same (big) step 6'th cluster.